ImAxel0/Lumix/README.md

 > **Source is provided as is.
 If compiling it, expect crashes, unfinished and partially working features.
 For latest source commits see the [Development](https://github.com/ImAxel0/Lumix/tree/Development) branch**

-> **Project must be compiled either as x86/x64.
-If compiling in debug mode, remove LOCAL_DEV constant define inside .csproj file**
+> **Project must be compiled either as x86/x64 and NET6 SDK is required.
+If compiling in debug mode, remove LOCAL_DEV constant define inside .csproj file.**

 ---